mjohncramer/docker-devenv/README.md

 # devenv

-Repositoriy containing configuraand deployment of dockers container for development purposes.
+Repositoriy containing configuration and deployment of dockers container for development purposes.

 ## Getting started